snuhcs-course/swpp-2025-project-team-12/README.md

 ## 3. how to run demo

-Make sure you have activated the virtual environment and switched to the branch And you have to be: .../swpp-2025-project-team-12/MnA_BE
+Make sure you have activated the virtual environment and switched to the branch <br>
+And you have to be: .../swpp-2025-project-team-12/MnA_BE <br>

 ...so it will be like
 ```